-(4) Includes the Audi service property (formerly Infiniti Vancouver).
+(5) Includes the Audi service property (formerly Infiniti Vancouver).

-(5) Includes the Tesla KW service centre and Tesla Laval service centre.

-- (6) Includes the Dilawri Distinctive Collection property in Calgary, which currently has franchise agreements with Aston Martin and Bentley.
-In addition, the Dilawri Distinctive Collection sells a variety of used vehicles, including Audi, BMW, Lamborghini, Maserati, McLaren and Mercedes-Benz.
-Also includes the former Dilawri Acura and BMW property in Regina at 1921 1st Avenue, which is being used for ancillary dealership purposes by both the Dilawri Pre-Owned and the Triple 7 Chrysler dealerships.
-It continues to be leased by a Dilawri Tenant under the same lease as Dilawri BMW.
-Also includes the former Toyota and Hyundai dealerships which have vacated their premises located in the Dixie Auto Mall and a Harley Davidson dealership located in the Dixie Auto Mall.
+(6) The Dilawri Group subleased a property in Calgary to Grand Touring Automobile which operates Aston Martin and Bentley.
+In addition, Grand Touring Automobile sells a variety of luxury used vehicles.
+Also includes the former Dilawri Acura and BMW property in Regina at 1921 1st Avenue which is being used for ancillary dealership purposes by both the Dilawri Pre-

+Owned and the Triple 7 Chrysler dealerships.
+Also includes a Harley Davidson dealership and a VinFast dealership located in the Dixie Auto Mall.
+Also includes a Hyundai dealership which has vacated their premises located in the Dixie Auto Mall.
 The applicable Dilawri Tenant will continue to be the lead tenant for the Dixie Auto Mall until July 2030.
-Also includes 3 vehicle service compound facilities and undeveloped land that were acquired as part of the Mierins Auto Group portfolio of Properties.
-Also includes the former Nissan Truck property in the Dixie Auto Mall which is being used for ancillary purposes. - (7) Includes Porsche JLR Edmonton. - (8) Includes Dodge, FIAT, Jeep and RAM. - (9) No longer includes the former Nissan Truck property in the Dixie Auto Mall.
+Includes 3 vehicle compound facilities.

+- (7) Includes Porsche JLR Edmonton.

+- (8) Includes Dodge, FIAT, Jeep and RAM.

+- (9) As of the date of this AIF, as a result of the acquisition of the 2023 Quebec Properties, total GLA increased to 2,805,373 resulting in a total of 88 REIT locations, including: two additional Honda properties, one additional Toyota property, one additional Mazda property, one additional Hyundai property and one additional Kia property, which are not included in the table above.